 Know where to go.

-Check out our list of known amphibian crossings in New Hampshire for downloadable, printable directions to our tried-and-true crossing sites, as well as an interactive map featuring many other sites that are either further afield; monitored by individuals, families, or other grassroots groups; and/or in need of further investigation.
+Check out our list of known amphibian crossings in New Hampshire for downloadable, printable directions to our tried-and-true crossing sites in the Monadnock Region, as well as an interactive map featuring many other sites that are either further afield; monitored by individuals, families, or other grassroots groups; and/or in need of additional investigation.
 If there’s no known amphibian crossing in your town, investigate a new spot and let us know what you find!
-Downloadable data forms can be found on our Salamander Crossings Brigades page.
+Downloadable data forms can be found on our Salamander Crossing Brigade volunteer materials page.
 You can find our volunteer handbook — which includes tips for finding new crossings — there, too.

 Download data forms.

-We don’t have Site Coordinators lined up for all of our crossings, so be sure to bring your own pencils and notebooks or data forms with you, for keeping track of how many critters you cross.
+We may not have Site Coordinators at all of our crossings, so be sure to bring your own pencils and notebooks or data forms with you, for keeping track of how many critters you cross.

 Drive slowly (15 mph max!) as you approach or leave any crossing site.
 Any faster and you will not be able to see amphibians before you are right on top of them.
 Better yet, walk to your nearest crossing.

-We’re especially interested in photos of spotted salamanders from our well-established crossings for inclusion in our spot pattern database.
+We’re especially interested in photos of spotted salamanders from five of our well-established crossings for inclusion in our spot pattern database.
 Read more here.

 Send in your data.

-Submit your counts and photographs to us as soon as you get home after a migration.
+Submit your counts and photographs to us via our online forms as soon as you get home after a migration.
 The longer you wait, the less likely you are to send in your data.

 Wear a reflective vest.